ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 $databases | Get-Member | Where-Object Name -like *auto*
 ```

-Some cmdlets have parameters that allow us to filter information without the need to pipeing it so<ins>,</ins> the last line command could be written as:
+Some cmdlets have parameters that allow us to filter information without the need to pipeing it so, the last line command could be written as:

 ``` powershell
 $databases | Get-Member -Name *auto*